Property PR Agency

 Introducing Property PR: What It Is and Why You Need It

-Property PR can be used to promote and market real estate properties in a number of ways, from generating interest in a new development to improving the image of a particular location.
+Property PR can be used to promote property schemes in a number of ways, from generating interest in a new development, communicating projects and ESG, to improving the perceived image of a particular location.

-It can be an extremely effective way of reaching out to potential investors, buyers or renters and can help to create a buzz around a particular property.
+It can be an extremely effective way of building trust in your supply chain, engaging with funders, and reaching out to potential investors can help to create a buzz around a particular property or development.

 Property PR can help differentiate your business in a busy marketplace or supply chain.
 It can support and bring to life your CSR, social value objectives or ESG strategies.
-Property PR can also help you celebrate the achievements of employees and our award writing and management service is an effective way to reflect and share your success.
+Property PR can also help you celebrate the achievements of employees and business goals, and our award writing and management service is an effective way to reflect and share your success within your industry and to potential clients.

-While it may not be necessary for every developer or place-maker, working with a property PR agency can certainly be beneficial in many cases especially when trying to educate, build trust and reach a wider audience.
+Working with a property PR agency can be beneficial in many cases, especially when trying to educate, build trust and reach a wider audience.

 Sold sign

-Top Tips for Getting Started With Property PR
+Top Tips for Getting Started With a Property PR Agency

-1. We ask about your objectives (not just for PR but for your business or organisation).
+1. What are your objectives? (not just for PR but for your business or organisation).

-2. We ask who you are trying to influence and why they should care.
+2. Who are you trying to influence and why should they care?

-3. We ask what you want your audience to feel or do.
+3. What do you want your audience to feel or do?

-4. We ask what you are doing differently to your competitors and look carefully at your existing content.
+4. What are you doing differently from your competitors?
+(And look carefully at your existing content)

 • It's important to define your goals and objectives for property PR before you start working on any campaigns.
-Make sure you understand what you hope to achieve, whether it's increasing traffic to your website or generating interest from media coverage, entering and winning awards or industry and peer recognition
+Make sure you understand what you hope to achieve, whether it's increasing traffic to your website or generating interest from media coverage, evidencing social value for tenders, influencing your supply chain, engaging potential staff, entering and winning awards or industry and peer recognition.

 Research the property PR landscape – who are the key players among your competitors, what do they do well, and how can you differentiate yourself?